beastiehut/BeastieHut-Plugins/Confluence Deleted Pages Tracking.md

 * <b>Deleted by</b> - user, who deleted page
 * <b>Deletion Time</b> - when the page was deleted

-## Deleted Pages Admin Menu ##
+## Deleted Pages Administration Menu ##

-Here you can see the list of pages that were deleted in this space.
+Here you can specify the space from drop-down menu to see the list of pages that were deleted in this space.

+<b>NOTE!</b>
+<b>Empty Deleted Pages Database</b> button deletes all teh data in the system on deleted pages.

 The following columns are present: